beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 ![](/img/post/cnn/week1pic4.png)

+Above example:

-30 is the edge that light on top and dark on bottom and -30 is the edge that dark on top and light on bottom. -10 reflect that parts of positive edge on the left and parts of negative edge on the right, so blending those together gives some *intermediate value*. <span style="color:red">But if a image is 1000x1000, won't see these transitions regions of 10s.
+- 30 is the edge that light on top and dark on bottom
+- -30 is the edge that dark on top and light on bottom.
+- -10 reflect that parts of positive edge on the left and parts of negative edge on the right, gives some *intermediate value*. <span style="color:red">But if a image is 1000x1000, won't see these transitions regions of 10s.
 The intermediate values would be quite small relative to the size of iamge.</span>

 ```Python